synsoft-global/Laravel-Blade-React-Code-Samples/README.md

-# Sample file for Controller, Blade and Blade with React.
+# Sample files for Controller, Blade and Blade with React.

 ## Blade folder